MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/manage-saas-apps.md

 - **Licenses** – Apps are priced by license.
 Customers assign licenses to each user in their organization

 ## Supported regions
-Support for 3rd-party apps is available in regions where the Microsoft Customer Agreement is available:
+Support for 3rd-party apps is available in these regions:
 - Argentina
 - Australia
 - Canada